b-vitamins/signvec/README.md

 - Provides methods for element counting, access, and manipulation based on sign.
 - Integrates with user-defined types via the `Signable` trait.

+## Development Setup
+Run `./setup-dev.sh` once with internet to install Rust and fetch dependencies.

 ## Usage: Basic operations

 ```rust